hemmn7/MU_monogastric_nutrition/README.md

 - [Contact](#contact)
 ## Background

 This database was developed to support research in microbial carbohydrate metabolism by mapping carbohydrate-active enzymes to their respective substrates, based on EC numbers.
-Unlike broader databases, this dataset is specifically curated for microbial enzymes and categorizes them by carbohydrate class, polysaccharide type, and known substrates.
+This dataset is specifically curated for microbial enzymes and categorizes them by carbohydrate class, polysaccharide type, and known substrates.

 The database was constructed using curated information from:
 - [MetaCyc](https://metacyc.org/)
 - [BRENDA](https://www.brenda-enzymes.org/)
 ## File Structure

-The main file is `carbohydrate_enzyme_reference.xlsx`, which contains the following sheets:
+The file contains the following parent classes:

 - **Parent**: Broad classification of enzymes by nutrient class
 - **Parent2**: Adds polysaccharide specificity (e.g., cellulose, starch)
 - **Parent3**: Includes sub-polysaccharide context (e.g., amorphous cellulose)
 - **Parent4**: Most specific classification, with known substrates and additional notes

+A repeat column is included to denote if a subclass is repeated due to having multiple substrates that fall within the same parent class.

 ## Data Sources

 Data was manually curated from: